marisademeglio/media-overlays-js/README.md

 (All nodes)
 Node.notifyChildDone = function called when the node's child is done rendering

-(Body and Seq nodes only)
-Node.playbackIndex = index of the currently-playing child node

 The SMIL tree plays itself, calling

     root->render

 which in turn renders its children.

-Media nodes are hooked up to renderers for text display and audio clip playback.
+All nodes are hooked up to renderers to manage how they should be played.

+ * Audio nodes trigger the audio clip player
+ * Text node @srcs get broadcast via observable properties
-Time container nodes (e.g. seq, par, body) are hooked up to internal renderers to manage playback of their child nodes.
-For example, seq and body nodes render their children in sequence (often a sequence of pars) whereas par nodes render their children in parallel (e.g. this text with this audio).
+ * Seq and body nodes render by calling their children's render functions in sequence
+ * Par nodes render their children in parallel (e.g. this text with this audio).

 When a node is done playing, it must notify its parent via the Node.notifyChildDone method.
 This method is also used to communicate from the audio clip player to the audio node that owns that clip.